 They also expect lower prices online and two-thirds of them are using Amazon as a search engine to find products.

-Consumers are now continually evaluating your brand to determine whether it’s worth their money, support, and most importantly— their time.
+Consumers are now continually evaluating your brand to determine whether it’s worth their money, support, and most importantly — their time.

-The status-quo loyalty programs of the past just aren’t enough to keep the modern-day consumer from browsing at your competitors.
+Historically, brands have tried to win over and keep these consumers using only models of transaction-first, benefits-later, but that is proving to be only part of the customer engagement puzzle today.
+But the status-quo loyalty programs of the past just aren’t enough to keep the modern-day consumer from browsing at your competitors.

 Loyalty Fatigue is Kicking In